-A mixed-use building with its entrance at 238 Main Street, Site 3 – currently under construction – will link existing and new structures with a light-filled atrium and a lively avenue of ground-floor retail below labs and offices.
+A mixed-use building with its entrance at 238 Main Street, Site 3 links existing and new structures with a light-filled atrium and a lively avenue of ground-floor retail below labs and offices.

 Themes and priorities

-The Site 3 (238 Main Street) project will combine new and existing structures, reflecting both the history of Kendall Square and its future of innovation.
+The Site 3 (238 Main Street) building combines new and existing structures, reflecting both the history of Kendall Square and its future of innovation.

-A mixed-use building, Site 3 will incorporate the existing structure at 238 Main Street (known as the Kendall Building) with a 12-story addition providing new commercial laboratory and office spaces.
-At the main entrance, a front-to-back five-story atrium will bring natural light inside the structure and will connect the lower masses of the existing building and the new addition.
-The building’s ground floor will offer new retail opportunities on Main Street, Hayward Street, Wadsworth Street, and along its southern side, expanding on existing retail activity in this area.
-The design will allow for maximum visual transparency between the sidewalk and retail spaces and will optimize pedestrian flow in and out of the building.
+A mixed-use building, Site 3 incorporates the existing structure at 238 Main Street (known as the Kendall Building) with a 12-story addition providing new commercial laboratory and office spaces.
+At the main entrance, a front-to-back five-story atrium brings natural light inside the structure and connects the lower masses of the existing building and the new addition.
+The building’s ground floor offers retail opportunities on Main Street, Hayward Street, Wadsworth Street, and along its southern side, expanding on existing retail activity in this area.
+The design, which allows for maximum visual transparency between the sidewalk and retail spaces, optimizes pedestrian flow in and out of the building.

-The southern side of Site 3, linked to the building’s entrance by the atrium, will open onto a new green space area established behind Sites 3, 4, and 5.
-With outdoor seating, public art, and a variety of landscapes and plantings, the open space will be active with year-round programming.
+The southern side of Site 3, linked to the building’s entrance by the atrium, opens onto a new green space area established behind Sites 3, 4, and 5.
+With outdoor seating, public art, and a variety of landscapes and plantings, the open space is active with year-round programming.

 As a whole, the Kendall Square at MIT development is striving to lead the way in urban sustainability, revitalization, and renewal.
 Sustainability is an integral part of the Site 3 project, and its sustainability features include high-efficiency glazing and HVAC systems, stormwater re-use, and low-flow plumbing systems.

-The building will have access to underground parking being developed as part of the Kendall Square project and will provide long-term and short-term bicycle parking.
+The building has access to underground parking, developed as part of the Kendall Square project, and provides long-term and short-term bicycle parking.